kdgregory/example-blog-scriptlets/README.md

 example-blog-scriptlets
 =======================

-Sample code for a blog post
+Sample code for the blog post [Scriptlets Are Not (Inherently) Evil](http://blog.kdgregory.com/2012/10/scriptlets-are-not-inherently-evil.html).